Tanzeebul-Tamim/Assignment-Compiler/README.md

 <break></break>

 Welcome to the **Assignment Compiler Project** repository!
-This project was mainly focused on BRACU's CSE111 Programming Language II course's assignment submission, to help us ease the task of copying and pasting numerous assignment files into one text file, which is the only valid and accepted format of assignment submission for this course.
+This project is mainly focused on BRACU's CSE111 Programming Language II course's assignment submission, to help us ease the task of copying and pasting numerous assignment files into one text file, which is the only valid and accepted format of assignment submission for this course.

 This project provides a utility to compile multiple assignment files into a single `.txt` file with proper formatting, adhering to university submission requirements.
 The program is designed to save time, ensure consistency, and reduce manual errors.